Statistics

 Decompose vs. Biodegrade vs. Photodegrade

 When talking about garbage, we tend to use the terms "decompose" and "biodegrade" interchangeably for the word "rot", but decompose has a second meaning.
-Decomposition can also mean to physically break down into smaller pieces which is different from something rotting.
+Decomposition can also mean physically breaking down into smaller pieces that are different from something rotting.
 It is suggested to look carefully into the different estimations of decomposition provided by various industries to see how the term is being used.

-Biodegradable means that something is able to be broken down over time by bacteria and other living organisms.
+Biodegradable means that something can be broken down over time by bacteria and other living organisms.
 Nature recycles things by breaking them down for nutrients from things that were once living materials.
 We as humans interrupt the cycle by throwing items such as plastic bags and glass bottles, which are non-biodegradable, into the mix.
-These are basic household objects that we use every day and, more often than not, put it into a trash can rather than recycling it or reusing it for something else.
+These are basic household objects that we use every day and, more often than not, put into a trash can rather than recycling them or reusing them for something else.

 How Long Does It Take for Trash to Biodegrade?